Abhayraj-pipesort/similarity-search-chroma/README.md

 saved_collection.add(documents=json_string_objects, ids=unique_ids)
 ```
-First we will get our created collection from disc, The get_collection() method returns a reference to the specified collection.
+First we will get our created collection from disc, The get_collection() method loads the collection present in disc.
 The add() method adds the product data to the collection.
 We specify the JSON strings and product IDs as the documents and ids arguments, respectively.

 ### Step 7: Query the product data